-As required by CBB, the Bank must not incur an exposure to an individual counterparty or group of closely related counterparties, which exceeds 15% of the

-Bank's capital base without the prior written approval of the CBB.
+As required by CBB, the Bank must not incur an exposure to an individual counterparty or group of closely related counterparties, which exceeds 15% of the Bank's capital base without the prior written approval of the CBB.
 Also the Bank's shareholders with significant ownership of the Bank's capital are not allowed to obtain financing facilities from the Bank (i.e. a 0% limit).
-The Bank's concentrations of exposure to individual counterparties and group of closely related counterparties in excess of 15% and significant shareholders with limit exposure of greater then 0% are given below:
+The Bank's concentrations of exposure to individual counterparties and group of closely related counterparties in excess of 15% and significant shareholders with limit exposure of greater than 0% are given below:

-Concentration of risk Counterparties Own capital Total exposure Counterparty # 1 - Individual - Significant Shareholder - 0% limit 5,673,165 Counterparty # 2 - Individual - Individual Counterparty - 15% limit 7,771,808 Counterparty # 3 - Individual - Restricted Investment - 30% limit 10,452,776 Counterparties - Closely Related - Including Counterparties 2 & 3 24,090,427
+Concentration of risk Counterparties Own capital Total exposure Counterparty # 1 - Individual - Significant Shareholder - 0% limit 5,670,202 Counterparty # 2 - Individual - Individual Counterparty - 15% limit - Counterparty # 3 - Individual - Restricted Investment - 30% limit 10,414,268 Counterparties - Closely Related - Including Counterparties 2 & 3 15,295,814